Kütahya: Church history

 The most famous event of Christian Church history in Kütahya is the martyrdom of Menas the Great Martyr and Wonderworker.
 The future saint Menas was born in 285 AD into a Christian family in Niceous, Egypt.
-He became a professional soldier in the Roman Legion at age 15 and served in Phrygia during the reign of Emperor Diocletian (284-305 AD).
+He became a professional soldier in the Roman Legion at age 15 and served in Phrygia during the reign of Emperor Diocletian (284–305 AD).
 In 298, the Roman emperor published an edict ordering everyone to worship and sacrifice the Roman gods and the Legions were ordered to capture and persecute Christians.
 As a Christian, Menas could not sacrifice to the Roman gods or persecute his fellow Christians, so he threw down his soldiers belt (a symbol of rank) and left the military after three years of service.
 Menas went to a deserted mountain as a hermit to devote his whole life to Christ.
-In 304 C.E. after 5 years of desert solitude, Menas came Cotyaeum during a feast to Roman god and declared that he was Christian before Pyrrhus, the Prefect of Phrygia.
+In 304 AD after five years of desert solitude, Menas came to Cotyaeum during a feast to Roman god and declared that he was Christian before Pyrrhus, the Prefect of Phrygia.
 The Prefect imprisoned Menas and ordered his torture and beheading on a rock outside the city that is still remembered in Kütahya today.